 It is an unfortunate reality that each year, 1 in 5 Aussies will battle a mental illness of some kind.

-In 2014 alone, a whopping 2864 Australians took their own lives.
-When you break it down – that’s nearly eight people per day.
+Every year, over 65,000 Australians make a suicide attempt.
+When you break it down – that’s nearly 178 people per day.

 R U OK?'s mission is to inspire and empower everyone to meaningfully connect with people around them.

 It’s more important than ever that we can ask the question ‘are you ok?’, and that people feel comfortable enough to speak up when they’re struggling.

 So, how does Virgin Active relate?
 We know that a little exercise can go a long way in improving someone’s mental state.
 Several researchers have found exercise to be an effective treatment for depression and anxiety.
 If it’s a happy drug you’re after, a 45 minute group exercise class at Virgin Active will get your body pumping out endorphins, which is the body’s natural feel-good drug.

 People who are physically active tend to be not only happier, but also score higher on self-esteem and quality of life.
 It’s argued that physical exercise can contribute to your personal growth, and social integration.
 The perfect opportunity to feel good, and connect with people!

 For the month of September, our clubs are rolling out some great activities to help encourage connection, community and mind body wellness.
 Be on the lookout on our club screens for meditation classes, fitness challenges and even cake offs.

 Staying connected and having face-to-face, meaningful conversations about life is something that we can all do.
 So for the month of September (and especially on R U OK Day), commit to starting a conversation with someone new, or reconnecting with someone you’ve lost touch with.